 When was that first step down this slippery slope,

-when was the first step to no forgiveness.
+when was that first step to no forgiveness.

 No will to rise to beg for food,